-What is scary is that most people who have a chlamydial infection have no symptoms.
+What is scary is that most people who have a chlamydia infection have no symptoms.
 If you do have symptoms, they may not appear until several weeks after you have sex with an infected partner.
 Even when chlamydia causes no symptoms, it can damage a woman’s reproductive system, cause ectopic pregnancy, infertility, and chronic pelvic pain.

 Women with symptoms may notice: